gojibjib/jibjib-model/README.md

-Deploy_model.py restores the pretrained TensorFlow model, consumes a .waf file and generates a semantically meaningful, high-level 128-D embeddinga.
+Deploy_model.py restores the pretrained TensorFlow model, consumes a .waf file and generates a semantically meaningful, high-level 128-D embedding.
 The embeddings are tfrecord files that can be fed into a downstream classification model later on.